UBC-MDS/ds-toolbox/chapters/en/slides/module2/module2_07.md

 we can type `grep "the" note_2022-06-22.md`.
 This will return every line in the file that contains the word "the".

+When you have a longer command like this that you find annoying to re-type each time, you can use the up/down arrows on your keyboard to navigate the history of commands.
+This way you can go back to a long command easily and then just modify it a bit instead of retyping it from scratch.
+In a few slides we will learn about another technique to help with long commands by creating shorter aliases for them.

 ---

 ## Seeing the history of commands